A film, so as not to forget Mix & Remix in your sketchbook

 December 19, 2016 is a day when Mix & Remix didn’t make anyone laugh.
 The famous French-speaking press cartoonist died at the age of 58 from pancreatic cancer.
 More than 5 years later, his friend and publisher Frédéric Pajak is releasing a film dedicated to him on May 4: “The friend: portrait of Mix & Remix”.
 It retraces the career of the man who left his native Saint-Maurice (VS) to come and make the artist in Lausanne, from his graphic debut on a musical background of the Dolce Vita until the revelation of his humorous genius.
 A success that will literally devour him.

 There is a lot of emotion in the evocation of this course brutally interrupted and an enormous tenderness for the one whose real name was Philippe Becquelin.
 The nostalgia of the subject is counterbalanced by the laughter that always triggers the many drawings of Mix that dot the film.
 They marked the memories, but it is precisely so that one does not remember only them that Pajak wanted to make this film.
-“I thought about it almost immediately after his funeral, he tells us.
-I said to myself that the worst that could happen to Philippe is to be forgotten.
+“I thought regarding it almost immediately following his funeral, he tells us.
+I said to myself that the worst that might happen to Philippe is to be forgotten.
 I have edited several Mix books, including the latest recently, “The World According to Mix & Remix” and there is still material for many more.
 But I also wanted people to remember or know the man he was.

 “The World According to Mix & Remix”